svtk/AtomicKotlinCourse/Introduction to Objects/Objects Everywhere/Exercise 5/task.md

 <span class="shortcut">&shortcut:EditorUp;</span> to select the required member
 and press <span class="shortcut">&shortcut:EditorEnter;</span> to paste it.

+<span class="shortcut">&shortcut:CodeCompletion;</span> discovers all possible
-You can discover the possible operations on any class this way.
-You can type the meaningful letters of the member function or property to see all the available members starting with these letters, or simply containing these letters.
+operations for a class.
+You can type the first letters of a member function or property to see all the available members starting with these letters, or simply containing these letters.

 Type the identifier name `r` followed by a dot, then press
 <span class="shortcut">&shortcut:CodeCompletion;</span> to see